-This blog is broadly about politics, conflict, justice, humanitarianism, activism, education, and history.
-I write about these things, but I also write about a lot of other things.
+This blog is broadly about politics, conflict, intervention, activism, education, and history.
+I write about these things and more.
 I also read a lot.
 Some people just come here for the Weekend Reading, and that’s fine too.
 In research, my primary focus is the Lord’s Resistance Army conflict that began in northern Uganda and is currently continuing in eastern D.R.
 Congo and Central African Republic.
 I study African politics, and am interested in U.S. politics, social movements, and education.

 I recently completed an M.A. in African Studies at Yale University.
 My thesis is about radio’s role as a response to the LRA conflict in Uganda and the Democratic Republic of Congo – specifically as a tool to encourage rebels to surrender and to warn civilians about rebel movements.
 I am currently working on expanding the thesis to discuss intervention in the LRA conflict.
 While at Yale, I was also a managing editor at the Yale Journal of International Affairs.

 The usual caveat – all thoughts are my own – applies.

 You can always contact me at Scootles7 AT gmail DOT com.
 I’d be glad to chat!